 Day 2 – Cochin

-After breakfast at the hotel, you will check-out and drive to Munnar.
-It will be a scenic drive to the famous hill station Munnar at an altitude of nearly 6000 ft.
+After breakfast at the hotel, you will begin a half-day guided sightseeing tour of Cochin.
+Highlights will include the Dutch Palace, built by the Portuguese in 1557, the Jewish Synagogue, built in 1568, and the Santa Cruz Cathedral Basilica, one of eight basilicas in Kerala.
+In the afternoon you will drive to Munnar.
+It will be a scenic drive to the famous hill station, at an altitude of nearly 6000 ft.
 Here the British government established their summer retreat many years ago, thus avoiding the summer heat of the coastal regions.
 On reaching Munnar, you will check-in to the hotel and get tuned in to the new chilled-out atmosphere.
-Later, you can pay a visit to the famous Tea Museum in Munnar Town surrounded by tea Gardens – the only Museum of its kind; which illustrates the timeworn method of Tea production!
 Overnight in Munnar.

 Day 3 – Munnar

 This day is devoted to sightseeing in & around the mesmerising Munnar.
 After breakfast, you will start with a visit to the Eravikulam National Park (Rajamala National Park), this park is famous for its endangered inhabitants – the Nilgiri Tahr.
 It becomes a hot destination when the hill slopes here get covered in a carpet of blue, resulting from the flowering of Neelakurinji.
 It is a plant endemic to this part of the Western Ghats which blooms once every twelve years.
 Located inside the Eravikulam National Park is the Anamudi Peak.
 This is the highest peak in southern India, standing at a height of over 2700m.
 Then you will visit the pleasant Dam Reservoir area at Mattupetty.
-Later, visit Eco-Point, a spot where you can hear multiple echoes of your own voice.
+Afterwards, visit Eco-Point, a spot where you can hear multiple echoes of your own voice.
 This is also an ideal location for nature walks.
+Later, you can pay a visit to the famous Tea Museum in Munnar Town surrounded by tea Gardens – the only Museum of its kind; which illustrates the timeworn method of Tea production!
 Overnight in Munnar.

 Day 4 – Munnar / Thekkady